holyjak/static-jsfexpression-validator/README.md

 MORE INFO
 ---------

-See detailed description of how to use the tool at [the blog post validating-jsf-el-expressions-in-jsf-pages-with-static-jsfexpression-validator]
+See detailed description of how to use the tool at the (outdated by still valuable) introductory [blog post Validating JSF EL Expressions in JSF Pages with static-jsfexpression-validator] (http://theholyjava.wordpress.com/2011/06/22/validating-jsf-el-expressions-in-jsf-pages-with-static-jsfexpression-validator/)
-(http://theholyjava.wordpress.com/2011/06/22/validating-jsf-el-expressions-in-jsf-pages-with-static-jsfexpression-validator/)

 You can also check the test webapps to see how the validator is used, epsecially test-webapp-jsf12 and test-webapp-jsf20-facelets_owb.